Room-By-Room Tips to Prevent Accidental Poisoning

 Lock up the liquor: A curious young child could mistake a bottle of colorful liqueur for fruit juice and drink it, causing serious harm, according to the American Association of Pediatrics.

 Open the flue: When using your fireplace, open the flue for ventilation to protect against carbon dioxide poisoning.
 Don’t close fireplace doors or a stove damper until the fire is completely out.
-Have the chimney, vent and flu cleaned and inspected annually by a qualified technician, advises John Drengenberg, consumer safety director for UL.
+Have the chimney, vent and flu cleaned and inspected annually by a qualified technician.

 Padlock the poisons: Store pesticides, lighter fluid, paint thinner, turpentine, antifreeze and windshield wiper fluid in childproof containers on a high shelf, or better yet, in a locked cabinet.